daniel117622/Angular_Meta_Query/README.md

+## Why work in this extension?
+  -- Frontend applications can grow so complex to the point that is hard to make changes.
+While there is software that allows you to view your dependencies chains, your code-smells and other statistics like that they are annoying or slow to work with, and I guess most people who work on their projects have a mental image on how the dataflows are ocurring in this application.
+Instead of going to those code analyzers and mess around with those slow and confusing interfaces ( sonarcloud ).
+Why not just type something like:
+    "/select inline_styles from blog.component.html => moveIntoCSSClass => blog.component.scss" : Effectively move your inlined styles into stylesheets as it should be.
+Performs aggrupation and uses the most appropiate selector automatically
+    "/select input from blog.component.ts where input='someField' into X => move X into register.component.ts : Removes that field from the @Input and removes the bindings associated with it

+  This are some examples, but well the extensions aims at providing queries that could help developers to code and refactor faster.
+Yes there are tools for that, but wouldn't it be cool something quick and intuitive to use?
+  Think about this as a find and replace on steroids extension!

 ## Secrets :
 Currently you need to implement a class to point to your desired mongo URL.
 For some reason extensions enviroment is tricky